pl4nty/blog/content/blog/Winja-CTF-2021/index.md

 date: 2021-03-08
 draft: false
 ---
+A hack quest CTF by [nullcon](https://nullcon.net/), good variety of difficulty and categories.
+Keeping track of the map interface was painful though.
 ## Are Yaar
 ### Points: 120
 > In a village there were 4 best friends one of them was Ramlal whose favorite dish was 'pulihora'.
 He was a farmer and with lot of hardwork and passion he became CEO of a Software Organization. https://twitter.com/kulkarniramlal